-When it comes to laws relating to alcohol, most people have a general understanding of what’s considered to be illegal — drinking if you’re under the age of 21 and driving under the influence come to mind.
+When it comes to laws relating to alcohol, most people have a general understanding of what’s considered to be illegal — drinking if you’re under the age of 21 and driving under the influence comes to mind.
 But what about vague notions, such as open container laws?
 What do they mean?
 When do they apply?
 And, can you drink alcohol in a car if you’re a passenger?
 Knowing the answer to all these questions can save you a lot of trouble and money.

-What are open container laws?
+What are Florida’s open container laws?

 Florida Statute section 316.1936 establishes the law regarding open containers in motor vehicles.
 It’s important to note that it applies to open beverages as well as those in which the seal has been broken.
-It’s also crucial to note that in addition to roads and highways, the law applies to motor vehicles in alleys, as well as sidewalks.

 There is, however, an exception to the broken seal rule.
 If you purchase a bottle of wine at a restaurant with your meal, and you’re ready to leave the restaurant while there’s still wine left in the bottle, you may transport it in your motor vehicle as long as you comply with the following requirements — the bottle of wine has to be placed in a bag or container that is secured.
 You also need a dated receipt of the meal and wine to be attached to the bag or container.
 Finally, the container must be placed in a locked glove compartment or in the trunk of your car.
 If your car doesn’t have a trunk, place it behind the last upright seat in your vehicle.

 Can I have open alcohol in my car on private property?